Meet the Core Leadership Team

 From 1996 he served on the diocesan team in the Diocese of New Jersey, and beginning in 2000, directed the Mercer School of Theology in the Diocese of Long Island, as he developed the Latino Program at the General Theological Seminary.
 In 2008 he retired to Santa Fe, NM, where he helps out at St. Bede’s, but spends most of his time gardening, cooking, and writing.
 The following year, he published Ripe Fields: The Promise and Challenge of Latino Ministry.

 He lectures widely, usually about worship design, liturgy and culture(s), Latino Ministry, the history and theology of Church architecture, and the Catechumenate.
 He is currently the Custodian of the Book of Common Prayer (big title, little work) and serves ex officio on the Standing Commission on Liturgy and Music, where he chairs the Task Force for Liturgical Translations.
-Juan is currently working on The House of Meanings, an introduction to the theology of the liturgy suitable for use in parish forums during Easter.
+Juan recently published The House of Meanings, an introduction to the theology of the liturgy suitable for use in parish forums during Easter.
 His blog, Theolalia, contains anything form liturgical anecdotes to theological musings.

 Juan is thrilled at the prospect of helping Baptized for Life to develop ways in which parishioners of all types can deepen and explore their baptismal vocation!